- Food and Cooking»

 If you notice, I use butter in the recipe, not margarine or shortening.
 I only bake with real butter.
 Also, I like to mix flour types because I think it makes the texture interesting (like something that is healthy, but also tastes yummy).
 I prefer biological cane sugar to white sugar because it has a caramel-like flavor.

-Your home will smell so nice as these breads are baking.
+Your home will smell so nice as these breads bake.
 I like that the recipe is basic and allows me to play around and experiment with extra ingredients.
-My sister recently told me that she adds both crushed pineapple and coconut to her banana bread and that it's really good (that's what I will try next time).
-Anyway, try it out and let me know what you think!
+My sister recently told me that she adds both crushed pineapple and coconut to her banana bread and that it's really good.
+Try it out and let me know what you think!
 Thank you for reading!

 C. De Melo